 - Grain fed Animal products-It’s no secret that most products lining our shelves are from sick, grain fed animals.
 That sickness is passed on when we eat them.
 Pork is particually troublesome, as is beef.

-Artechokes, Beetroot, Carrots, celeriac, cucumber, zikini, squash, spaghetti squash, Pumpkins, Parsnip, swedes, Turnips, Yams, Rutabunga, Sweet potatoes, Mushrooms (brown, shukake, portabella, etc.)
+Artechokes, Beetroot, Carrots, celeriac, cucumber, zikini, Parsnip, swedes, Turnips, Yams, Squash, spagetti squash, sweet potato Rutabunga, Mushrooms (brown, shukake, portabella, etc.)

 - Apples (prefarably granny smith.)